 First of all, make sure

-If there is a problem with the appeal, you can file a motion to reject the appeal and/or argue in your respondent’s brief that the appeal should be rejected.
+If there is a problem with the appeal, you can file a motion to reject the appeal and/or argue in your respondent’s brief that the appeal should have a rejection.

 Why a brief reply from an appellant?